fbkz/simulation-buses-in-portugal/README.md

 # simulation-buses-in-portugal
-A OOP program to simulate different types of buses travelling around portuguese cities - Cascais, Lisboa, Coimbra, Porto and Braga.
+An OOP program to simulate different types of buses rides around portuguese cities - Cascais, Lisboa, Coimbra, Porto and Braga.
 An employee will have access to the operation view and can perform some actions such as stopping the bus or changing its driver.

 Run 'projv1/dist/PROJETO BAT.bat' to execute the simulation.